 Ask your local lender:

-We can guarantee competitive rates: Because we’ve killed commissions, developed relationships with a range of reputable investors, and streamlined clunky processes, we can pass the savings to you.
-We’re so confident we can get you the best rate that we will beat any Loan Estimate from another lender by $1000, or else we’ll give you $1000 in cash.
+- We can offer competitive rates because we’ve killed commissions, developed relationships with a range of reputable investors, and streamlined clunky processes, we can pass the savings to you.

 Do you care about transparency?